This article answers some typical questions we receive about why we use and recommend WireGuard®.

 You can have up to 5 WireGuard keys at a time, each one for a different device, so 5 devices.

-Both the security of WireGuard as a protocol and its Linux kernel implementation are most likely superior to all alternatives.
+We believe that the security of WireGuard as a protocol and its Linux kernel implementation are superior to all alternatives.
 Code audits and the project age function as signals for decision makers, but if you look deeper, there are other, stronger signals.
 The simplicity of the protocol state machine; the fact that it can be implemented without dynamic memory allocation; and the cryptographic primitives used are all arguably equally or more useful.

 Is it true that a user's public IP must be logged in order for WireGuard to work?